 Melbourne’s public transport network is managed by the State Government Department of Transport and Planning.
 The image below shows train and tram routes in and around Yarra.

 Principal Public Transport Network

-Land within 400 metres of public transport on the Principal Public Transport Network (PPTN), which is most of the City of Yarra, has reduced requirements for car parking.
+Land within the Principal Public Transport Network area has reduced requirements for car parking.

 - Trams are overcrowded

 - Most trams stops aren’t level access, or DDA compliant

 - Boarding or disembarking from trams risks being hit by a car